Are you e-Invoice ready? Get your free compliance assessment score in 5 minutes -Are you e-Invoice ready?Take the test now

 SMEs and Government

-All other businesses (annual revenue <AED 50M) and government entities must appoint accredited service provider by this date.
+All other businesses (annual revenue < AED 50M) and government entities must appoint an Accredited Service Provider by this date.

 1 July 2027